‘It’s game-changing’: COVID-19 relief package to provide funding for local venues

 It’s not clear how long it could take for the venues to receive the funding after they apply or if they will get the maximum amount allowed.

-Those who have lost 90 percent or more of their revenue will be allowed to apply first.
+Those who have lost 90% or more of their revenue will be allowed to apply first.